Weekend Getaways

 Group of people smiling in Silver Lake Los Angeles

-A scene from the Los Feliz neighborhood.
+Take in the scenes from the Los Feliz neighborhood.
 (Photo: Getty Images)

-For lunch, head downtown to Grand Central Market — chock-full of vendors selling everything from slow-cooked carnitas tacos to artisanal cheeses.
+For lunch, head downtown to Grand Central Market (GCM) — chock-full of vendors selling everything from slow-cooked carnitas tacos to artisanal cheeses.
 GCM is truly a spectacle, and it’s right across the street from the iconic Angels Flight, a narrow-gauge funicular railway that’s worth the quick ascent for its views.
 From there, pay a visit to the Arts District, maybe stopping in to grab a michelada at Arts District Brewing Co. or a flight of wine at Pali Wine Co.